 If you are not an Australian or New Zealand citizen or a permanent resident, you may need approval from the Foreign Investment Review Board before buying residential property.

-If you need to arrange a home loan there are numerous websites that summarise different lenders' fees and services and help you calculate how much you can borrow.
-In some cases you may be able to apply for a loan online Some of these websites include:
+If you need to arrange a home loan there are many websites that summarise different lenders' fees and services and help you calculate how much you can borrow.

 Most Australian residents pay off their home loan over 25 to 30 years, although many mortgages make provisions for early repayment.
 You can expect to make payments on a monthly or fortnightly basis.
-As in all countries, interest rates vary depending on the financial institution and the terms of the loan, though Australia boasts comparatively low rates compared with many other countries, around 6.5 to 7.5 per cent.
+As in all countries, interest rates vary depending on the financial institution and the terms of the loan, though Australia boasts comparatively low rates compared with many other countries, around 6.5% to 7.5%.

-Your application for a home loan may be approved or rejected depending on how much money you have for the deposit – lenders ask you to have between 5 and 20 per cent of the value of the property you wish to buy, depending on the type of loan.
+Your application for a home loan may be approved or rejected depending on how much money you have for the deposit – lenders ask you to have between 5% and 20% of the value of the property you wish to buy, depending on the type of loan.
 Lenders will also need to see proof of your income and your partner's income if you are purchasing a property as a couple.